Zilliqa/scilla/BENCH.md

 state of the repository.

-Note that you should commit your changes or stash them before running the benchmark suite because it need to checkout the `base` commit/branch.
+Note that you should commit your changes or stash them before running the benchmark suite because it needs to checkout the `base` commit/branch.

 When running on CI the `compare` parameter defaults to the